Things to Do ln La Jolla

 Keep in mind that the harbor seals and sea lions are wild animals.
 They are potentially very dangerous and should not be disturbed.
 They can be interesting to watch but are best observed from a distance.

 You can find these local residents relaxing on the beaches, piers and other coastal areas primarily between the Cave Store and The Children’s Pool.
 There is a seal lion trail that you can follow to see get some of the best views in the area.
+The Children's Pool also is part of our Best Free Things to do in San Diego!

 Better yet, there are different beaches for everyone.
 For example, the La Jolla Cove offers a relatively well-protected inlet with a pleasant combination of surf, sand, marine life and swimmable water.
 The Children’s Pool beach is a great place to watch the seals.
 Conversely, Casa Beach & Wipeout offers challenging surf that isn’t ideal for swimmers.
 Don’t miss out on the many tide pools in La Jolla, the La Jolla Tide Pools is a great place to start.